Blendify/blender-manual/blender_docs/manual/sculpt_paint/painting/weight_paint/weight_tools.rst

 Blender provides a set of helper tools for Weight Painting.
 The tools are accessible from the Tool Shelf in Weight Paint Mode.
-And they are located in the weight tools panel.
+And they are located in the Weight Tools panel.

 The Subset Option